yesodweb/yesod/README.md

 convert the article name into a URL parameter and then articles will have its own ResourceName.

+NOTE: This has taken on a very central role in the restful library, in addition to the RestfulApp class.
+Hopefully I will have a chance to document this soon.
+As a result, some of the following documentation is outdated.

 ### ResourceParser

 A ResourceParser converts a Resource (ie, a URL) to a ResourceName and URL